Glenn-NT/glennM-Cplus/README.md

-- 👋 Hi, I’m @glennM-Cplus
+- 👋 Hi, I’m @Glenn-NT
-- 👀 I’m a software development major at Sinclair community colege
+- 👀 I’m an IT student at George Mason University
-- 🌱 I’m currently learning C++ and Java
+- 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on anything i can
 - 📫 How to reach me: https://twitter.com/Glennn_Money